TikTok and teenagers

 All of the safety precautions described above only apply if the correct date of birth was entered when registering the account.

 Since 2020, TikTok has also offered a so-called "accompanied mode".
 For this, the account of a parent and the account of a child are linked.
 The parent account can then make settings for the child's account.
-For example, it is possible to specify how many minutes a day the child can use TikTok.
+For example, it is possible to specify how many minutes a day the child is allowed to use TikTok.

 Anyone who no longer wants to use TikTok can delete their own account.
 To do this, it is not enough to remove the app from the smartphone.
 In the profile, one can select the option "Delete my account" in the settings.
 The account is initially deactivated for 30 days and is then permanently deleted.
 TikTok thus wants to offer the possibility to restore the account once again.
 A step-by-step guide is available at Saferinternet.at.

-In addition to clips in which young people perform playback to their current favorite songs, the platform also features numerous other videos.
-These include creative and funny contributions, but also inappropriate and youth-endangering content.
+TikToks and comments can not only be funny and entertaining, but also inappropriate and harmful to minors.
 According to research by jugendschutz.net , among other things, right-wing extremist and Islamist content is also disseminated, as well as videos glorifying self-harm .

-Users are often unaware that the videos they create are not exclusively their own work, despite their own creative efforts.
-Songs that are available on TikTok are licensed only for the TikTok platform and can be used to create videos on the platform.
-If copyrighted music is used in videos and these videos are further distributed in other services (e.g. Instagram, YouTube), warnings can therefore be threatened.
+Not only strangers but also TikTok itself can be a danger.
+Young people often do not know that the videos they create - despite their own creative efforts - are not exclusively their work.
+Songs that are available on TikTok are only licensed for the TikTok platform.
+If copyrighted music is used in videos and these videos are further distributed in other services (e.g. Instagram, YouTube), warnings can therefore threaten.
 As soon as other people are visible in the video, permission must also be obtained from the persons depicted (right to one's own image).